API Documentation

 When using Scryfall data, you must adhere to the following guidelines:

-• You may not require anyone to make payments, take surveys, agree to subscriptions, rate your content, or create accounts in exchange for access to Scryfall data.
+- You may not “paywall” access to Scryfall data.
+You may not require anyone to make payments, take surveys, agree to subscriptions, rate your content, join chat servers, or follow channels in exchange for access to Scryfall data.
+If you have an account system, end-users should be able to access card data anonymously or with free accounts.

 When using images from Scryfall, you must adhere to the following guidelines: